About the Author

 Your mother doesn’t need a formal “diagnosis” in order for you to determine that your relationship with her is unhealthy.
 If it is, you can do something about it.

-Until now, you had two choices: live on her terms (focusing on her and chasing after her love and support) or go “no contact.”
+Until now, you had two choices: live on her terms (focusing on her and chasing after her withheld love and affection) or go “no contact.”
 I suggest that you have a third option: allow me to walk with you through the chaos and confusion that is maternal narcissism.
 I’ll show you how to decode the crazy-making behavior, heal the damage, take back your personal power, and move forward to live your best life.

 The contents of this site are intended for informational purposes only and are not a substitute for professional therapy.